Home

 Best time: September–March

 Ireland's latitude is roughly between the 52nd and 55th parallels, which is beyond the so-called Aurora zone around the magnetic poles.
-However, when the Kp index that measures the strength of geomagnetic activity is high enough, the whole country becomes a good place to see Northern Lights.
+However, when the Kp index that measures the strength of geomagnetic activity is high enough, the whole country becomes a good place to see the Northern Lights.
 However, there could be clouded skies, and big cities experience light pollution, so you'll need all the luck you can get to witness the beautiful phenomenon.
 To increase your chances, you'd want to go as far out of the city as possible and, of course, head in the northern direction.

-When is the best time to see northern lights
+When is the best time to see northern lights?

 Northern lights in Ireland are usually visible from 9 pm to 1 am during the period from September through March.
 The time of fall, winter, and spring equinoxes usually feature more frequent auroras due to increased geomagnetic activity.
-So check the websites for Kp index (you are looking for numbers over 5 to be able to see the aurora in Ireland) and wait for the sky to be clear of clouds.
+So check the websites for the Kp index (you are looking for numbers over 5 to be able to see the aurora in Ireland) and wait for the sky to be clear of clouds.

 Donegal